qbg/syntax-rules/README.md

 after the corresponding number of & in the template.

-If a symbol appearing in a pattern is not a pattern variable, on of two things will happen: if it is quote, def, var, or any symbol that can be namespace-qualified, then it will stay the same (in the case of quote, def, var, do, and recur), or be namespace-qualified (in all other cases).
+If a symbol appearing in a pattern is not a pattern variable, on of two things will happen: if it is a special form, or any symbol that can be namespace-qualified, then it will stay the same, or be namespace-qualified (in all other cases).
 If it is not one of those symbols, then the symbol will be automatically gensymed.

 For example, we can define a version of let that does bindings in parallel (like let from Common Lisp/Scheme) as so: